Varanus92/RF-Yagi-Antennas/README.md

 --------

-Now its time to build the actual Yaggi: first i build the feeder and maked sure its deliver the signal at the requested frequency (1800Mhz)
+Now its time to build the actual Yagi: first i have built the feeder and made sure it deliver the signal at the requested frequency (1800Mhz)

 ![](pic/feeder_test.png)